tomsch420/phd-thesis/chapters/random_events.typ

 )
 ], caption: [Inner box approximation of a hexagon for different tolerances of volume errors.])<fig:inner_box_approximation>

 Naturally, the question arises why one should not always represent information as a polytope or even more flexible sets.
+The answer is that algebraic operations on polytopes, such as complement and difference have an exponential worst-case complexity in the number of faces due to the possible combinatorial nature of the decomposition.

+// TODO REWRITE THIS TO A MORE CONSISTENT ARGUMENT FOR BOXES

 Computational geometry is concerned with efficient representations of geometric sets and algorithms that can quickly calculate properties of such sets.
 A popular way to represent those algorithms is linear programming.
 Linear programming has the same constraints as convex polytopes and hence more complex set descriptions are not well studied.
 Furthermore, this thesis is mainly concerned about probabilistic reasoning.
 For probabilistic reasoning algebraic boxes are the events that are computationally feasible.
 Sets that are more complex are destroying properties in integration and hence allow no exact conclusions.
 This topic is further discussed in TODO.